Graduate Student Competitive Grants Program

 V. Budget Justification: Include as a separate page, a narrative paragraph(s) explaining briefly the rationale for each budget item requested.

 Proposals are reviewed and evaluated based on the following criteria:

-· Whether the proposed procedures address the proposed objectives of the project
+- Whether the procedures address the objectives of the proposal